COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm

-\textbf{Detection Candidate Recovery.} We next address the detection flickering problem via \textit{Temporal Confidence Propagation (TCP)}.
+We next address the detection flickering problem via \textit{temporal confidence propagation (TCP)}.
 TCP builds a bipartite graph to construct the connections between low-confidence candidates in frame $t$ and high-confidence sources in frame $t-1$, and propagates confidence through reliable temporal correspondences to recover suppressed detections that would otherwise break trajectories (Section~\ref{sec:tcp}).